EltayebAhmed/gllm/README.md

 1. Make work with OpenAI client
 2. Add cli tool
 ## Post release

 3. Make cursed decorator that redecorates the function with backoff on every call.
 This allows us to change backoff time.
 Do this by making the decorator return a callable object.
+4. Make errors and error messages propagate up from vllm all the way up to balancer
+5. Currently return codes are a little cursed (i.e. if failed: return random.randrange(500,599)).
+Let's make them a little more consistent.
+6. Make worker try next port if vllm throws throws a socket in use.